 Tweens & Teens

-The Teen Area is Now Open!
-Upstairs the library has a place for teens to do homework, read, hang out with friends, or even play scrabble!
-Teens are welcome to participate in programs and advise the Library about projects they wish to lead.
+The Teen Area is the place at the Library for teens to do homework, read, hang out with friends, or even play scrabble!
+Teens are also welcome to participate in programs and advise the Library about projects they wish to lead.

 Led by Susan Polos & Louisa Polos